-Check out these ideas for a safe and fun Halloween!
+Check out these options for a safe and fun Halloween!

 If you’re looking for costume ideas, Google keeps track of the 500 most-searched Halloween costumes across the nation, including by location.

-In San Diego, “zombie” is the top-searched costume idea, according to Google’s annual Frightgeist study.
-Nationwide, the top-searched costumes are for witches, dinosaurs and comic book movie character Harley Quinn.
-Top trending costumes include “Cobra Kai,” “The Space cowgirl,” “The Mandalorian,” “Sanderson sisters” and “Inflatable shark.”
+In San Diego, “fairy” is the top-searched costume idea, according to Google’s annual Frightgeist study.
+Nationwide, the top-searched costumes are witch, rabbit, dinosaur, Spider-Man and Cruella de Vil.

 If you’re looking for age-appropriate titles, check out Rotten Tomatoes’ 36 Essential Kids Halloween Movies.
 You’ll find something for everyone, from It’s the Great Pumpkin Charlie Brown and Coco, to Beetlejuice and Edward Scissorhands.

-Trying to explain some of these changes to your children may seem difficult, but it doesn’t have to be.
+Trying to explain safety guidelines and other changes during the pandemic to your children may seem difficult, but it doesn’t have to be.
 Look at it as a chance to teach your children about infectious diseases and the importance of protecting themselves and others.